GDSC-ADEK/dart-flutter-course/week3/README.md

 sleep: if it's tiredness is above 8000, or if it's their appropriate time to sleep (7-18 is daytime, 19-6 is nighttime) a random choice of whichever of the following it can do: fly, walk, do nothing, swim, reproduce, makenoise Keep in mind that actions increase hunger and tiredness. if either of these reaches 10000, the animal dies.
-Ff it dies, `.status()` will always return `Status.dead` and the update loop should do nothing from then on.
+If it dies, `.status()` will always return `Status.dead` and the update loop should do nothing from then on.

+`Status status()`
+returns the status of the animal. is it walking, flying, doing nothing, dead, etc.

+constructors:
+For the sake of simplicity, the only 2 constructors each animal needs is the default one, and one that accepts (int age_ticks, Sex sex, Status status). the status of a default constructed animal before update is run is `Status.doNothing`.

 The following things will be made available for you: